fukuda-lab/PIILeak-SSOLogin-dataset/README.md

 Run: `python _get_3rd.py` to export the list receivers from Adhoc files.

 Run: `./ghostery.sh` to identify Organization and Category of these receivers that exported.
-The output is stored at \input\Ghostery\
+The output is stored at \input\Ghostery.
+Please see document for [@Ghostery/trackerdb](https://www.npmjs.com/package/@ghostery/trackerdb)

 Run: `python _exclude_ecosystem.py' to filter and exclude the requests send to third-party domains belongs Google and Meta.
 The out is stored at \input\Japan\ _(excluded dataset)_